Huiton-Wu/huiton-wu.github.io/_pages/about.md

   - /about.html
 ---

 I am a joint Ph.D. candidate at the University of Chinese Academy of Sciences (UCAS) and the City University of Hong Kong (CityU).
 I earned my bachelor's degree from the Central University of Finance and Economics (CUFE) in 2021.
-My research interests encompass Graph Neural Networks, Data Mining, and Combinatorial Optimization.
+My research interests encompass Graph Neural Networks, Data Mining, and Risk Management.

 Latest News